 Pryor immediately turned pro and went about laying waste to the lightweight division, setting a breakneck pace to compliment his swarming, all-action style.
 In less than three years he racked up 19 straight wins, all but two by knockout.
 He was still “Aaron Who?” outside of his native Cincinnati, but the top contenders in the lightweight division were definitely aware of both his presence and his reputation for being a very dangerous pugilist.

 Which led to a new problem for Pryor: no one wanted to fight him.
 His activity rate plummeted and so did his bank account.
-Scrambling for fights and income, Pryor resorted to working as a sparring partner for none other than Howard Davis Jr., but he lost that job when he decked the gold medalist during a training session.
+Scrambling for both matches and income, Pryor resorted to working as a sparring partner for none other than Howard Davis Jr., but he lost that job when he decked the gold medalist during a training session.

 “I never dreamed Kenty would get a title shot before me,” moaned Pryor to the press.
 He was now taking every opportunity to voice his frustrations to the media, repeatedly calling out the top contenders and champions in the lightweight division.
 “What do I gotta do,” he asked, “to get a fight at Madison Square Garden or on television?”